KChakritha143/Dev-Detective/README.md

-🔍 Dev-Detective — GitHub User Search App
+# Dev-Detective — GitHub User Search App

 A modern GitHub User Search Application that fetches real-time data from the GitHub API and displays developer profiles in a clean and interactive UI.

 Built as part of my internship at Prodesk IT, focusing on APIs, Async JavaScript, and Data Handling.

-#Features
+# Features

 Level 1 (Core Functionality)
 Search any GitHub user by username